museless/muselog/README.md

 Template is the place you define your message format.

-I use the next format because I can open it at vim and run filetype=messages to see more color.
+I use the next format because it can be opened via vim and run filetype=messages to see more color.

 	[date] [name] [program[pid]]: [message]